adalfarus/aplustools/README.md

     time.sleep(1)

 # Use it for timed function execution
-timer.start(index=1)  # The context manager automatically ends the timer timer.shoot(1, lambda: print(timer.tock(index=1, return_datetime=True)), iterations=3)
+timer.start(index=1)  # The context manager automatically ends the timer, so we can reuse index 1 here timer.shoot(1, lambda: print(timer.tock(index=1, return_datetime=True)), iterations=3)
 ````